openedx/edx-documentation/en_us/course_authors/source/video/video_prereqs.rst

 .. _Establish Access to YouTube Account:

 ****************************************
 Establish Access to YouTube Account
 ****************************************

 =========================================
 Video Administrator Access to the Account
 =========================================

 For :ref:`video administrators<Identify Video Administrators>` to use the YouTube CMS, they must have administrative access to your CMS account.
-Because account access is granted to specific email addresses, the edX media team works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.
+Because account access is granted to specific email addresses, edX partner support works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.